thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/line_column_charts.md

 You can choose to enable shared y-axis by clicking the link icon found under **Edit chart configuration**.

  ![](/pages/images/lock_chart_y_axes.png "Enable shared y-axis")

-Your search needs at least two attributes and two measures to be represented as a line stacked column chart.